What is our primary use case?

 For how long have I used the solution?

-I have been using this solution for two years.
+I have been using this solution for three years.

 What do I think about the stability of the solution?